Updated on December 8th, 2020

-As I mentioned in our article 2019 Cost Start Beekeeping, depending on some choices you make, it will run between $600 and $1,000 to get through your first year of beekeeping.
+Depending on some choices you make, it will run between $600 and $1,000 to get through your first year of beekeeping.

-There are ways to lower your costs, especially once you’ve gained some experience and are more comfortable managing the colonies.
+However, there are ways to lower your costs, especially once you’ve gained some experience and are more comfortable managing the colonies.
 The trade-off for some cost-cutting options is an increased investment of time.

 Here are some suggestions for lowering costs.